Micfar1/stackline-assignment/README.md

 # stackline-assignment
-This is an assignment for stackline.
+This is an assignment I wrote for stackline.
+They loved it and I moved onto the next rounds!
+I'm keeping it here because I think it is a good measure of some aspects of what I am capable of.

+## Where can I see the result?
+Currently the result if available at https://stackline-assignment.web.app/